 Halloween Horror Nights History

 Halloween Horror Nights started in 1991 as Fright Nights before being renamed to Halloween Horror Nights the following year.
-Today the event is celebrated at Universal Orlando, California and Singapore.
+Today the event is celebrated at Universal Orlando, Hollywood in California, Singapore and Japan.

 In 2010, Universal Studios celebrated the 20th year of bringing the deepest and darkest nightmares to life with XX: Twenty Years of Fear and for 2011 Halloween Horror Nights 21 you got to meet Lady Luck.

-For 2012, Universal Studios Halloween Horror Nights 22 introduced new houses including AMC’s critically acclaimed TV series “The Walking Dead” and the video game franchise “Silent Hill”.
+For 2012, Universal Studios Halloween Horror Nights 22 introduced new houses including AMC’s critically acclaimed TV series “The Walking Dead” and the video game franchise “Silent Hill”, all over 24 nights.

 See Universal Orlando Halloween Horror Nights (external site) for further details.